Rainbow Spring Ranch

 The Fall River, which is known for its clarity and coveted trout fishing, flows through the property for about a third of a mile.
 The ranch provides a rare level of private access to the river.

-Dana Creek, a tributary to the Fall River, runs from west to east for over a mile through the property providing irrigation water and waterfowl habitat.
+Dana Creek, a tributary to the Fall River, runs from west to east for about a half mile through the property providing irrigation water and waterfowl habitat.

 Two irrigated and fenced pastures, which have been used to graze cattle, are located on adjoining parcels.
 A third non-contiguous parcel, which is forested, is accessed through an informal easement nearby.